 GMB = INR 50,000/144.31x 1000

 GMB = INR 3,46,476

-If the insured person dies during the policy term, the company will pay any of the following, whichever is higher:-
+If the insured person dies during the policy term, the company will pay any of the following, whichever is the highest:-

 A minimum Death Benefit in this policy could be 105% of the sum of premiums paid till the death of the insured (excluding any extra mortality premiums, GST + Cess), equalling 10X the annual base premium or the chosen Sum Assured, whichever is higher.
 The policy benefits will cease once the payment is made.